Byron McDonald II Suspected In Killing 2-Year-Old Son's Mother, Grandmother, Police Say

 “We’re looking at both homicides at this point,” Philadelphia Police Deputy Commissioner Joel Dales said.

 The boy’s grandmother, who police sources identify as 50-year-old Tamara Aikens, was killed Friday on North Bancroft Street.
-Balloons and teddy bears adorn her front door where you can still see the bullet holes.READ MORE: Buena Community Rallies To Save Suspended Landisville Volunteer Fire Company From Permanent Shutdown
+Balloons and teddy bears adorn her front door where you can still see the bullet holes.READ MORE: COVID-19 In Pennsylvania: All Adults Eligible For Vaccine On Tuesday, Except Philadelphia Residents

 “I did hear the shots,” neighbor Tiffany Williams said.